lovell/sharp/README.md

-The typical use case for this high speed Node.js module is to convert large images in common formats to smaller, web-friendly JPEG, PNG and WebP images of varying dimensions.
+The typical use case for this high speed Node.js module is to convert large images in common formats to smaller, web-friendly JPEG, PNG, WebP and AVIF images of varying dimensions.

 Resizing an image is typically 4x-5x faster than using the quickest ImageMagick and GraphicsMagick settings